Kaanxsxs/Open-Discord/README.md

 > Note: Only works if Discord is installed at the default location

 You can download it here:
-<a href="https://raw.githubusercontent.com/Kaanxsxs/Open-Discord/main/discord-web-launcher.bat.zip" download>Discord Launcher herunterladen</a>
+<a href="https://raw.githubusercontent.com/Kaanxsxs/Open-Discord/main/discord-web-launcher.bat.zip" download>Download Discord web</a>